Construction Safety Signs & Their Meanings

 Take a look at our guide to make sure that you are meeting the relevant legal duties with your safety signs.

-What are safety signs and signals?
+What are safety signs?

 Every employee must know the potential hazards they could face in their occupation.
 They need safety signs in order to know how to react in the event of an emergency and what they need to do to avoid them in the future.
 There are five different types of safety sign.
 Below are the required standard formats for signs so that the message of each sign is easily and quickly understood (see below).